vmasto/express-babel/DEPLOYMENT.md

 yarn run deploy (or npm run deploy)
 ```

-The above script will provide more reasonable versioning naming containing the the date (`Y-m-d-H-M-S`) and the hash of your most current commit.
+The above script will provide more reasonable versioning naming containing the date (`Y-m-d-H-M-S`) and the hash of your most current commit.

 And you're done!
 Your app should be running at `https://your-project-id.appspot.com`